PravijaSandeep/banking-transfer-service/README.md

 - Error Handling: Global exception handling for common errors like account not found, insufficient funds, and unregistered payees.
 - Validation: Comprehensive input validation for all transfer requests.
 - OpenAPI Documentation: Provides API documentation using OpenAPI (Swagger).
-- Docker Support: Can be containerised using Docker for easy deployment.
+- Docker Support: Can be containerized using Docker for easy deployment.
 - Localization: Error messages can be localized using message properties.
 - API Versioning: API is versioned, to ensure backward compatibility while allowing for future improvements (Implemented with URI versioning)
-- Idempotent API: To avoid duplicate processing, the transfer service api is made idempotent.
-It will return the old transaction if the request id was processed earlier.
-The response will indicate it's a duplicate transaction or not.
+- Idempotent API: To avoid duplicate processing, the transfer service API is made idempotent.
+It will return the old transaction if the request-id was processed earlier.
+The response will indicate whether it's a duplicate transaction or not.